Litti8/Litti8/README.md

 - 🔭 I’m currently working on [My proyects](https://github.com/Lichatti) and Certifications.

-- 🌱 I’m currently learning **Certifications, Frameworks and Courses**
+- 🌱 I’m currently learning **Cloud Certifications and Frameworks**

-- 💬 Ask me about **Java, Python, Typescript, HTML5, CSS3, React, NodeJS**
+- 💬 Ask me about **Java, Python, Typescript, NodeJS and Databases**

 - 📫 How to reach me **lisandropiatti@gmail.com**